Header Image 1

 Summative Assessment:

-Phonic assessments are undertaken using Phonics Tracker every half term to quickly identify pupils that are not making expected progress.
+Phonic assessments are undertaken using Phonics Tracker to quickly identify pupils that are not making expected progress.
+In Reception, daily ‘keep-up’ phonics sessions are held, for those children who have not retained the phoneme of the day.
+Children who are ‘not on track’ for Reading are also involved in planned interventions.
 Our aim is for children to ‘keep up’ rather than ‘catch up’ so that no child gets left behind.